Liverpool - East

 Educational attainment in Liverpool - East aligns closely with national averages, showing typical qualification patterns and performance metrics

-Liverpool - East has a notable educational advantage with 32.0% of residents aged 15+ holding university qualifications, compared to 21.4% in the broader SA4 region.
-Bachelor degrees are most prevalent at 21.1%, followed by postgraduate qualifications (9.4%) and graduate diplomas (1.5%).
+Liverpool - East's educational attainment is notably higher than regional averages, with 32.0% of residents aged 15+ holding university qualifications compared to the SA4 region's 21.4%.
+This area has a substantial educational advantage, led by bachelor degrees at 21.1%, followed by postgraduate qualifications (9.4%) and graduate diplomas (1.5%).
 Vocational credentials are also prominent, with 30.1% of residents aged 15+ holding such qualifications, including advanced diplomas (12.7%) and certificates (17.4%).
-Educational participation is high, with 34.8% of residents currently enrolled in formal education.
+Educational participation is high, with 34.8% of residents currently enrolled in formal education, including primary (10.0%), tertiary (7.5%), and secondary (6.7%) levels.

-This includes 10.0% in primary education, 7.5% in tertiary education, and 6.7% pursuing secondary education.
-Eight schools operate within Liverpool - East, educating approximately 5,064 students.
-The ICSEA score for the area is 981, indicating typical Australian school conditions with balanced educational opportunities.
+There are eight schools operating within Liverpool - East, educating approximately 5,064 students, with typical Australian school conditions (ICSEA: 981) and balanced educational opportunities.
 The schools include two primary, three secondary, and three K-12 institutions.
-School capacity exceeds residential needs, with 24.8 places per 100 residents compared to the regional average of 16.7, suggesting Liverpool - East serves as an educational center for the broader region.
-Note: where schools show 'n/a' for enrolments, please refer to the parent campus.
+School capacity exceeds residential needs, with 24.8 places per 100 residents compared to the regional average of 16.7, indicating the area serves as an educational center for the broader region.

 Frequently Asked Questions - Education